 "I- had a particular affinity for it."
 He was breathing hard, but she'd done all the exertion.
 He suddenly noticed their knees were touching.
 She- oh my.
 She's breathing quite hard as well.
-"Faith, are you alright?"
+"Faith, are you all right?"
 He moved back slightly, preparing to get her out of this dirty alley and someplace where she could rest.

 "Brand spanking new, Mr. Dean."
 He helped her up, rising from his knees, and pulling her with him.

 He must've pulled too hard.
 That was his first thought when she fell into him, slamming his back against the wall.

 A split second pause.
 Dark black-brown eyes that were like trap doors, and questioning blue ones that were unknowingly waiting to fall into that unexpected heat.